BeeStation/BeeStation-Hornet/README.md

 **[How to compile in VSCode and other build options](tools/build/README.md).**

+### Building without VSCode
+You will find `BUILD.bat` in the root folder of BeeStation, double-clicking it will initiate the build.
+It consists of multiple steps and might take around 1-5 minutes to compile (particularly the first time).
+Unix users can directly call ./tools/build/build.

 If you see any errors or warnings, something has gone wrong - possibly a corrupt download or the files extracted wrong.
 If problems persist, ask for assistance in https://discord.gg/Vh8TJp9 or https://discord.gg/z9ttAvA

 Once that's done, open up the config folder.
 You'll want to edit config.txt to set the probabilities for different gamemodes in Secret and to set your server